Erick-Amunoz97/notas-hacking/retos bandit/Level 6 al 7.md

 bandit6@bandit:/home$ cd ./bandit07
--bash: cd: ./bandit07: No such file or directory bandit6@bandit:/home$ cd ./bandit7 bandit6@bandit:/home/bandit7$ file ./*
+-bash: cd: ./bandit07: No such file or directory bandit6@bandit:/home$ cd ./bandit7 bandit6@bandit:/home/bandit7$ ls -a
-./data.txt: regular file, no read permission bandit6@bandit:/home/bandit7$ ls -a
 .  ..  .bash_logout  .bashrc  data.txt  .profile
-bandit6@bandit:/home/bandit7$ ls --all
-.  ..  .bash_logout  .bashrc  data.txt  .profile
-bandit6@bandit:/home/bandit7$ cd ./.profile
--bash: cd: ./.profile: Not a directory bandit6@bandit:/home/bandit7$ cat ./.profile
-# ~/.profile: executed by the command interpreter for login shells.
-# This file is not read by bash(1), if ~/.bash_profile or ~/.bash_login
-# exists.
-# see /usr/share/doc/bash/examples/startup-files for examples.
-# the files are located in the bash-doc package.

-# the default umask is set in /etc/profile; for setting the umask
-# for ssh logins, install and configure the libpam-umask package.
-#umask 022

-# if running bash
-if [ -n "$BASH_VERSION" ]; then
-    # include .bashrc if it exists
-    if [ -f "$HOME/.bashrc" ]; then
-        . "$HOME/.bashrc"
-    fi
-fi

-# set PATH so it includes user's private bin if it exists
-if [ -d "$HOME/bin" ] ; then
-    PATH="$HOME/bin:$PATH"
-fi

-# set PATH so it includes user's private bin if it exists
-if [ -d "$HOME/.local/bin" ] ; then
-    PATH="$HOME/.local/bin:$PATH"
-fi
 bandit6@bandit:/home/bandit7$ ls -l
 total 4088
 -rw-r----- 1 bandit8 bandit7 4184396 Jan 11 19:19 data.txt